 We exit our ship at the village of Spaarndam- famous for the story of Hans Brinker.
 Just a few miles away we visit the Molen De Zaandhaas to see a true working windmill in action.
 A little more pedaling and we reach the 14th century ruins of the fascinating 1282 Brederode castle.

-A tour guide walks us through the relics of this well-preserved artifact.
-Entering Haarlem we skirt the Kennermerland National Park through rolling dunes, small forests, past Highland cows and Shetland ponies.
+Time permitting we will make a short visit, then skirt the Kennermerland National Park through rolling dunes and forests into historic Haarlem.
 After a special Welcome Dinner, we'll spend the evening sightseeing Haarlem's beautiful Market Square and famous Hofjes (courtyards).

 We depart our boat quickly after breakfast as today is a full day of sightseeing and cycling for us.
 Our destination in the morning is the famous Keukenhof - the world's largest flower garden.
 On our way there we enjoy fields of blooms.

 We start by meandering the lovely forested bike paths of Bennebroek town then only a turn later we are struck by fields of color and fragrance until we reach the town of Lisse.
 We plan on several hours to browse the Keukenhof's magnificent acreage and enjoy a picnic lunch on the grounds.

 A lovely cycle with a stop at medieval castle Teylingen and we reach the city of Leiden.
 Leiden is an unusually beautiful university city, famous for being not only the birthplace of Rembrandt but Clusius, who brought the first Dutch tulips into flower.

 We leave Leiden heading south to Lidia and Teo's Farm- The Vierhuizen.
 The Van Leuwens run a nine generation milk farm- now prized for their organic Gouda cheese.
 We'll take a tour, learn how cheese is made and buy things to take home from their lovely shop.